For more information or to get a quote contact us today

 6. Put Your Phone Away

-7. Drive Easy
+7. Drive Safely and Defensively

-Your truck is not a racing car, so don’t treat it as one.
-Maintain a safe, steady pace.
 Go easy around corners and tight turns.
 When driving on a freeway, choose a lane and stick to it.
 Only change lanes if it’s essential.
+Carelessly operating a vehicle was a factor in 8.9% of fatal crashes in the U.S. in 2022, and operating in an erratic, reckless, or negligent manner was a factor in 3.7%.

-8. Use a Truckers GPS
+8. Use a Trucker’s GPS

 Using a GPS system specially designed for truckers will let you know essential information to keep you safe, especially if you’re driving to an unfamiliar area.
 They’re worth the investment.

-9. Protect From Liability
+10. Protect From Liability

-Insurance for Commercial Truck Drivers
+Get a Quote on Insurance for Commercial Truck Drivers

 The best way to avoid liability claims is to follow our safety tips for commercial truck drivers.
 If you’re doing everything you can to minimize the risk of an accident, you significantly reduce the likelihood of it happening.
 For the unexpected, there’s XINSURANCE.
+Request a quote online.

 Rick LindseyAuthored by Rick J. Lindsey, President, Chairman, and CEO of XINSURANCE